Translation in Manufacturing: Machine Translation vs LSPs

 How to Choose the Right Language Service Provider

 There are many LSPs to choose from.
 How can you be sure to select the right one for your project?
+Here are a few factors to keep in mind:

-The Language Offered
+The Languages Offered

 If you’re working on a project with several languages, look for a company that can handle all of them.
 Make sure that the agency can translate the languages you need.
 This will make coordination more accessible and ensure everyone is on the same page.